Cosmos is a platform that addresses major blockchain challenges. It solves problems like scalability and interoperability.

 Key Concepts in Cosmos

-Cosmos helps different blockchains work together.
+Cosmos lets different blockchains work together.
 It solves problems like security, growth, and communication.
-Cosmos has three main parts: IBC, Zones and Hubs, and Tendermint Core.
+It has three main parts: IBC, Zones and Hubs, and Tendermint Core.
 Let’s explain them one by one.

 IBC (Inter-Blockchain Communication)

 IBC lets blockchains talk to each other.
 Without IBC, blockchains would be like separate islands.
-IBC connects these islands, so they can share data and tokens.
+IBC connects these islands so that they can share data and tokens.

 Zones and Hubs